FredKSchott/snowpack/www/guides/react.md

 +  );
 ```

-> [Strict Mode](https://reactjs.org/docs/strict-mode.html) is a tool for highlighting potential problems in React code.
+> 💡 Tip: [Strict Mode](https://reactjs.org/docs/strict-mode.html) is a tool for highlighting potential problems in React code.

 You shouldn't need to restart Snowpack to see this, it should look like this:

-IMAGE: screenshot of the project, showing text saying "edit `src/App.js` and save to reload," text that says "Page has been open for" and the number of seconds then "seconds".
+Image: screenshot of the project, showing text saying "edit `src/App.jsx` and save to reload," text that says "Page has been open for" and the number of seconds then "seconds".
 A link with the text Learn React that links to the React website.

 ## Styling your Snowpack/React project

 When you add assets like images or CSS, Snowpack includes them in your final build.
 If you already know React, this process should look pretty familiar.

-> As you're doing this, you should not need to reload the page or restart Snowpack.
-Snowpack updates the project in the browser as you edit code, which is pretty nifty.
+> 💡 Tip: As you're doing this, you should not need to reload the page or restart Snowpack.
+Snowpack automatically updates the project in the browser as you edit code.

-Add this file `logo.svg` (link to file) to `src`.
+Add this file `logo.svg` (link to file) to your `src` directory.
 Now you can import it into your `App.jsx` and use it in an `img` tag to display it.

 ```diff
 import React, { useState, useEffect } from 'react';